-For buildings that are subject to higher wind loads or have features associated with a higher risk level for weatherproofing, a ventilated and drained cavity is required (refer to NCC BCA Volume 2, Part 2.2 Damp and Weatherproofing (Verification Methods), Table V2.2.1a - Risk Factors and Scores).
-Typically, a ventilated and drained cavity or "Rainscreen" has openings at the joints that provide a rear-ventilated cladding system.
+For buildings that are subject to higher wind loads or have features associated with a higher risk level for weatherproofing, a ventilated and drained cavity may be required (refer to NCC 2022 F3V1 [2019: FV1.1] and NCC 2022 H2V1 [2019: V2.2.1 for verification methods).

+Typically, a ventilated and drained cavity or "Rainscreen" has openings at the top and bottom of the wall to provide a rearventilated cladding system.

 To achieve a ventilated system, battens or top hats are fixed over an air barrier to the face of studs or structural framing to form a cavity to enable air flow at the base and/or head of the external cladding wall via J-Track and eaves, respectively.